Tom565616/Order-Setup/README.md

 # Order-Setup
-The basic fundamental implementation of Kafka
+The basic fundamental implementation of Kafka.
+In this project we are implementing the Kafka in the real life project along woith Spring.